Munyat/Ecommerce_Devops_Project/README.md

 ## 📚 Learning Outcomes

-By working with this project, you will gain hands-on experience with:
+By working on this project, I gained hands-on experience with:

 1. **Microservices Architecture**
    - Understanding service decomposition